kartonfarkas/api_docs/source/suite/contacts/segment_list_contacts.rst

      - Comments
    * - <segment_id>
      - int
-     - ID of the segment to be evaluated
+     - ID of the segment to use
      -

 URI Example